cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 >consensus-round     = proposer / non-proposer
 >```

-* For every round, if the local process is the proposer of the current round, CometBFT calls `PrepareProposal` and then `ProcessProposal`.
+* For every round, if the local process is the proposer of the current round, CometBFT calls `PrepareProposal`.
+  A successful execution of `ProcessProposal` implies in a proposal block being (i)signed and (ii)stored (e.g., in stable storage).

+  A crash during this step will direct how the node proceeds the next time it is executed, for the same round, after restarted.
+  If it crashed before (i), then, during the recovery, `PrepareProposal` will execute as if for the first time.
+  Following a crash between (i) and (ii) and in (the likely) case `PrepareProposal` produces a different block, the signing of the block will fail and no block will be stored.
+  If the crash happened after (ii), then signing fails but nothing happens to the stored block.

-These two always come together because once a proposal is prepared it is broadcast to all validators, including the proposer itself.
-In the absence of crashes, `ProcessProposal` is invoked with the proposal returned by `PrepareProposal`.
+  If a block was stored, it is sent to all validators, including the proposer.
+  Receiving a proposal block triggers `ProcessProposal` with such a block.

   Then, optionally, the Application is asked to extend its vote for that round.
 Calls to `VerifyVoteExtension` can come at any time: the